smar377/kubernetes/cka-with-practice-tests-udemy/13-lightning-labs/01-lightning-lab.md

 Paradoxically, once we drain the `node01` in order to prepare it for maintenance, we see that the Pod hosted there of the `gold-nginx` Deployment is not being moved to `controlplane`.
 After doing some investigation, we noticed that `controlplane` has a Taint of `NoSchedule` configured that wasn't permitting the Pod to be created there leaving it in a `Pending` state.

-We solved that by removing that Taint and then by checking again:
+We solve this by removing that Taint and then we check again:

 ```bash
 # Check if controlplane has any Taints